kubernetes/kubernetes/docs/services.md

-For example, if you have a `Service` called "my-service" in Kubernetes `Namespace` "my-ns" a DNS record for "my-service.my-ns" is created.  `Pods` which exist in the "my-ns" `Namespace` should be able to find it by simply doing a name lookup for "my-service".  `Pods` which exist in other `Namespace`s must qualify the name as "my-service.my-ns".
+For example, if you have a `Service` called "my-service" in Kubernetes `Namespace` "my-ns" a DNS record for "my-service.my-ns" is created.  `Pods` which exist in the "my-ns" `Namespace` should be able to find it by simply doing a name lookup for "my-service".  `Pods` which exist in other `Namespaces` must qualify the name as "my-service.my-ns".
 The result of these name lookups is the cluster IP.

-We will soon add DNS support for multi-port `Service`s in the form of SRV records.
+We will soon add DNS support for multi-port `Services` in the form of SRV records.

 ## Headless services